gedeschaines/robotics-toolbox-python/README.md

 * Python 3.5.3,  IPython 5.3.0, NumPy 1.12.1, Matplotlib 2.0.2
 * Octave 4.0.2

+Recent effort have also been conducted on an Ubuntu 16.04 x86_64 Linux system with the Python, NumPy, Matplotlib and Octave versions identified below.
+* Python 2.7.12, IPython 2.4.1, NumPy 1.11.0, Matplotlib 1.5.1
+* Python 3.5.2,  IPython 7.1.1, NumPy 1.11.0, Matplotlib 3.0.2
+* Octave 4.2.2

 While Octave is not required to use RTB for Python, it is being utilized to run RTB for MATLAB<sup>&reg;</sup> demo and test scripts for comparison with updated RTB for Python demos and tests.
-Several MATLAB<sup>&reg;</sup> and Octave scripts in the RTB v9.8 distribution required modification to execute in Octave 4.0.2.
+Several MATLAB<sup>&reg;</sup> and Octave scripts in the RTB v9.8 distribution required modification to execute in Octave 4.0.2 and 4.2.2.
 The modified scripts are provided in the ./Octave/rvctools subdirectory of this distribution.
 As with the Octave scripts in the RTB distribution, simply copy the scripts to the corresponding ./rvctools subdirectories in the default or user specific Octave function search path.